MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 it into the local session.

 The third command runs the `Get-Command` cmdlet on the `Get-Disk` command in the Storage module.
-When you import a CIM module into the local session, Windows PowerShell converts the CDXML files that represent the CIM module into Windows PowerShell scripts, which appear as functions in the local session.
+When you import a CIM module into the local session, PowerShell converts the CDXML files that represent the CIM module into PowerShell scripts, which appear as functions in the local session.

 The fourth command runs the `Get-Disk` command.
 Although the command is typed in the local session, it runs implicitly on the remote computer from which it was imported.
 The command gets objects from